spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 #Model Modifications
+#Slower R decay
+In this model, one modification is made:
+For reaction R -> NULL, the rate is dropped from 0.2 s^-1 to 0.05 s^-1,
+causing oscillations to cease in the deterministic models.

+#Localized and Immobilized Gene Promoters
+In spatial models, we created a new model that localized the PrmA and PrmR at the cell center.
+For the PDE, this meant that they were uniformly distributed in a sphere of radius R=0.1um, at a concentration of 0.3964uM.
+Hence still a single molecule of each PrmA and PrmR.
+The diffusion coefficients of Promoters (bound and unbound) in these localized models was always set to D_PRMA=0 and D_PRMR=0.

 For all variations to the model, including changes to D and localization of the Prm molecules, see:
 NERDSS gene_expression/ClockModel_NerdssParameters.xlsx

+The D_z component of promoters in NERDSS had to be set to 1E-8, so it was not treated as membrane bound.